sanoelle/ecommerce-website/footwear/boots/boots-2.md

 ---
 layout: products
 type: boots
-title: Boots 2
+title: Oklahoma
-price: $50
+price: $40
-image: footwear/boots/sample-image.jpg
+image: footwear/boots/boots-2.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+These fun and flirty cowboy boots are a nice summer accessory to any outfit.
+They can be easily paired with pants, leggings, shorts, skirts, and dresses.